HTDerekLiu/intrinsic-simplification/02_mixture_quantities/README.md

 ```
 and you will see three examples
 <img src="../assets/02.jpg" width="100%">
 From left to right, the results are (Gaussian) curvature only simplification, mixture of curvature and area simplification, area only simplification.
 Again, the visualization does not reflect the actualy intrinsic mesh.
-One should extract the edge length matrix `l` in the code to understand the actual intrinsic geometry.
+One should use the edge lengths matrix `l` in the code to extract the actual intrinsic geometry.